Atiq-uz-Zaman

 Atiq-uz-Zaman (born 30 November 1975) is a Pakistani cricket coach and former cricketer.
 He is a right-handed batsman and a wicketkeeper.
-He played in one Test match in March 2000.
+He played his only Test match in March 2000, against Sri Lanka.
 He has played for a number of first-class sides in Pakistan as well as playing club cricket for St Annes Cricket Club in Lancashire, England.